OndrejMottl/OCCR_R-Ratepol_workshop/part_1_geochemical_data.md

 # Part 1 - Geochemical data

 This workflow should show the full strength of the [*RRatepol package*](https://hope-uib-bio.github.io/R-Ratepol-package/) for working with data types **other** than fossil pollen, specifically for **geochemical data**.
-It should serve as step-by-step guidance starting from downloading dataset from Neotoma, building age-depth models, to estimating rate-of-change using age uncertainty.
+It should serve as step-by-step guidance starting from downloading datasets from Neotoma and building age-depth models, to estimating rate-of-change using age uncertainty.

 For a workflow using **XRF data**, see [Part 2 - XRF data](https://ondrejmottl.github.io/OCCR_R-Ratepol_workshop/part_2_xrf_data.html).

-⚠️**This workflow is only meant as an example**: There may be several additional steps for data preparation which should be done to properly implement RRatepol and asssess rate of change for your specific project.
+⚠️**This workflow is only meant as an example**: There may be several additional steps for data preparation, which should be done to properly implement RRatepol and assess the rate of change for your specific project.

 For a step-by-spet workflow with fossil pollen data, please see other package materials, such as [African Polled Database workshop](https://ondrejmottl.github.io/APD_R-Ratepol_workshop/index.html).

-Additionally, please see [**FOSSILPOL**](https://hope-uib-bio.github.io/FOSSILPOL-website/), an R-based modular workflow to process multiple fossil pollen records to create a comprehensive, standardised dataset compilation, ready for multi-record and multi-proxy analyses at various spatial and temporal scales.
+Additionally, please see [**FOSSILPOL**](https://hope-uib-bio.github.io/FOSSILPOL-website/), an R-based modular workflow to process multiple fossil pollen records to create a comprehensive, standardized dataset compilation, ready for multi-record and multi-proxy analyses at various spatial and temporal scales.

 ## Install packages